Treatment Plan Clause Samples

 Treatment Plan.
 CONTRACTOR shall collaboratively develop an individualized treatment 13 plan with each Participant within fourteen (14) calendar days of admission into the Program, which shall 14 be based upon the Participant’s needs as identified in the assessment process.
 Each treatment plan shall 15 include identification of a minimum of three (3) problem areas, including a drug and/or alcohol 16 problem, long term and short term individualized goals for addressing the identified needs, action steps, 17 target dates and dates of resolution.
 Every fourteen (14) calendar days, CONTRACTOR shall review 18 with the Participant, and document in progress notes the Participant’s progress on the treatment plan.
 19 CONTRACTOR shall update the treatment plan when a change in problem identification, focus of 20 recovery or treatment occurs, or, no later than ninety (90) calendar days after signing the initial 21 treatment plan, and no later than every ninety (90) calendar days thereafter, whichever comes first.

 Treatment Plan.
-Within four (4) weeks of initiation of services for a Referred Client, Contractor shall submit a treatment plan with specific objectives and target dates.
-The treatment plan is subject to approval by the referring County.
+Within four (4) weeks of initiation of services for a Referred Client, Contractor shall submit an individualized treatment plan, with stated objectives and target dates, to the appropriate County Director.
+Treatment plans shall be jointly developed by the client's social caseworker and substance abuse service provider, and as appropriate, the client.
+Treatment plans shall be subject to the approval of the referring County Director.

 Treatment Plan.
 We will provide you with a treatment plan that outlines the services that the Doctor has prescribed.
 The treatment plan will show the ESTIMATED insurance portion and your copayment.
 Please note that the insurance portion is only an ESTIMATE and is not a guarantee of payment by your insurance company.
 Therefore, you may still have a balance once your insurance has issued payment.